kirankalsi/fundamental_project/README.md

 The image below shows my first ERD diagram, I initially wanted my two tables to have a one-to-many relationship.
 ![erdfirst](https://github.com/kirankalsi/fundamental_project/blob/main/images/Films-db-Draft1.png)
 ##### ERD Diagram 200
 The next image below shows my final draft ERD diagram, I've changed the relationship to many-to-many.
+Including an intermediate table.
 ![erdsecond](https://github.com/kirankalsi/fundamental_project/blob/main/images/Films-db-Draft2.png)
 #### CI Pipeline
 The image below represents my continuous integration pipeline with the associated frameworks and services related to them.
 It is a breakdown of the services and tools used to develop and deploy a well-tested, functioning program.
 The services I have chosen within the pipeline provide the most efficient method of rapid development to be automated and tested.